Faridkot District, Punjab

 List of Tehsils in Faridkot District

 Faridkot District is divided into 3 Tehsils for administrative and revenue purposes.
 In total, there are 173 villages under these tehsils.
-The table below lists each tehsil along with village count and geographical area.
+The table below lists each tehsil along with village count and area.

 Population of Faridkot District

-As per the Census 2011, Faridkot District has a total population of 6,17,508 people, consisting of 3,26,671 males and 2,90,837 females.
-There are 1,20,893 households in the district with an average population density of 424 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Faridkot District had a population of 6,17,508 people living in 1,20,893 households.
+The population comprised 3,26,671 males and 2,90,837 females, with an average population density of 424 people per km².
+The table below provides a rural-urban comparison of these statistics.

-| Particulars | Total | Rural | Urban |
+| Category | Total | Rural | Urban |

 |---|---|---|---|